 Welcome to this tutorial, where multiple methods are used to handle vertical space.
 Vertical space is very important for large mathematical expressions.
-Because readability and clarity of the document is more beautiful.
+Because readability and clarity of the document are more beautiful.

 Using \vspace command with equation environment